MrYurchik/test_scrap/README.md

 ## Setup
 Python version 3.9 or higher.
 All project requirements stored in the root directory.
-Raise Redis, and specify the host and port in two files redis_pipline.py(line 7), app.py(line 8)
+Setup Redis, and specify the host and port in two files redis_pipline.py(line 7), app.py(line 8)

 ## Usage
 After successful setup project run app.py to run local server.